The Lower School : Grades 1-3

 From the moment students enter St. Thomas’s Day School, regardless of what age they arrive, they can recognize the ever-present culture of respect that permeates the community.
 Woven throughout everything we do are opportunities for children to learn about, discuss, and practice positive social behaviors, including responsibility, acceptance, kindness, and compassion for others.
 Children are taught that they have power and that their voices can make a difference in the world.
 Even our youngest students recognize that they can “make the world a better place”, whether it be through showing kindness to a peer, cleaning up the playground or raising money for the local pet shelter.

-We invite you to explore our Lower School curriculum and visit St. Thomas’s Day School to experience the wonder of our program for yourself!
+We invite you to explore our Lower School curriculum and virtually visit St. Thomas’s Day School to experience the wonder of our program for yourself!